 </ img>

-Some kind of surprises from the familiar and goodthe familiar “office” configuration is not worth it.
-Performance at the expected level: the browser, office applications and photo editors work without any problems or brakes.
-Theoretically, you can also play something old or unpretentious.
+Some surprises from the usual and goodfamiliar &#8220;office&#8221; no configuration needed.
+Performance is at the expected level: the browser, office applications and photo editors work without any problems or slowdowns.
+Theoretically, you can also play something old or simple.
 Benchmark results:

 </ img>